MediaComem/minesweeper/INSTRUCTIONS.md

 * The application **MUST** restart automatically if your server is rebooted (i.e. your systemd service must be enabled).
 * The application **MUST** be accessible **only through nginx**.
 It **MUST NOT** be exposed directly on a publicly accessible port.
-In the AWS virtual machines used in this course, ports 3000 and 3001 are open for testing.
-Do not use these ports in the final setup.
+In the cloud servers used in this course, ports 3000 and 3001 should be open for testing. **DO NOT** use these ports in the final setup.
 * Clients accessing the application over HTTP **MUST** be redirected to HTTPS.

+As an optional bonus challenge:

+* Create a dedicated Unix user (e.g. `minesweeper`) other than your personal user (e.g. `john_doe`) to run the application.
+* This user must be a system user, not a login user.
+It should not be able to log in with a password, although you can set up SSH public key authentication for the automated deployment.
+* You must clone the project's repository with this user.
+* You must run the application as this user with systemd.
+* You must use the application's local configuration file instead of environment variables (see its documentation), and you must set up file/directory permissions so that only the dedicated user has access to the configuration file (the `root` user will of course have access as well).

+### Legend

+Parts of this guide are annotated with the following icons:

+* :exclamation: This is a task you have to perform to complete the exercise.
+* :question: *This is an optional step that you can perform if you want to ensure that everything is working correctly.
+But you can also skip it because it is not necessary to complete it to proceed further.*
+* :warning: **Critically important information about the exercise.**
+* :gem: Tips on the exercise, reminders about previous exercises, or explanations about how this exercise differs from the previous one.
+* :books: *Additional information that you can read if you want to know more about the commands and tools used during this exercise.*
+* :space_invader: More advanced tips on how to save some time, or tips about the bonus challenge.
+* :boom: Troubleshooting tips: how to fix common problems you might encounter.

 ### The application

 The application you must deploy is a [Minesweeper][minesweeper] web game.
 Its code is [available on GitHub][repo].

+#### :books: What the hell is Elixir, Erlang/OTP, PostgreSQL?

-> :books: This application uses:
+:books: The application uses the following technologies:

-> * [Phoenix][phoenix], an [Elixir][elixir] web framework, for the backend.
+* [Phoenix][phoenix], an [Elixir][elixir] web framework, for the backend.
->   * Elixir is a programming language based on [Erlang/OTP][erlang] which you
->     will also install.
+  * Elixir is a programming language based on [Erlang/OTP][erlang] which you will also install.
-> * [Alpine.js][alpinejs], a [JavaScript][js] framework, for the frontend.
+* [Alpine.js][alpinejs], a [JavaScript][js] framework, for the frontend.
->   * You will also use [Node.js][node], a server-side JavaScript runtime, to
->     download JavaScript libraries.
+  * You will also use [Node.js][node], a server-side JavaScript runtime, to download JavaScript libraries.
-> * [PostgreSQL][postgres], an open source relational database.
+* [PostgreSQL][postgres], an open source relational database.

->
-> You do not need to know the specifics of these technologies.
-Your goal is only
-> to deploy the application as indicated by the instructions, not to modify it.
+You do not need to know the specifics of these technologies.
+Your goal is only to deploy the application as indicated by the instructions.
+You will not need to modify it except for a very small change at the end to test your automated deployment.

-:warning: The [application's README][readme] contains generic instructions on how to run the application.
-That README is generic: it is not written specifically for this exercise.
-The instructions on this page explain the exercise step-by-step, and you will need to use the instructions in the application's README at some point, but be careful not to blindly execute commands from it.

-## :warning: Before starting the exercise :warning:
+## :warning: Before starting the exercise

 **Your Azure server has limited memory (RAM).** Unfortunately, there may not be enough memory to run the MySQL database server, the PostgreSQL database server,